nlesc-dirac/sagecal/scripts/beam_models/README.md

 Thereafter, rebuild sagecal (*make clean && make*).

 # Creating per-station element beams
 When each receiver dipole has its own unique element beam pattern, it is possible to provide a unique model file for each receiver.
-Also, these models will be saved as pure ASCII text files (*.model* suffix), hence no need to re-compile sagecal whenever the models are updated.
+Also, these models should be saved as pure ASCII text files (*beam.model* filename), hence no need to re-compile sagecal whenever the models are updated.
 The drawback is that these model files need to be read every time sagecal is run, but this is a minor penalty to pay.
+Use *-B* option to point to the root directory where the beam models for all stations are stored.

 The format of each text file can be given as follows:

 ```
 # comments are ignored